 “I was always interested in tradition since I was very young, especially in traditional Chinese papercrafts.
 My interest was in lion dance heads: I self-learnt everything, doing research on my own and going around the city to observe the masters in the craft at work.
 Of course, my classmates made fun of my esoteric hobby, but I thought it was cool and worth preserving.

 “My parents didn’t support my career choice at first because they saw it as an occupation for old people, not for young people like me back then.
-My dad was also a Dit Da (鐵打) doctor, so my parents wanted me to inherit the family business, and although I was interested in it, I had even more interest for lion dance heads.”
+My dad was also a dit da (鐵打) doctor, so my parents wanted me to inherit the family business, and although I was interested in it, I had even more interest in lion dance heads.”

-“Shopping trolleys, nail clippers, wooden carts… I get zhizha requests for everything you can think of.
-In the past, people merely wanted simple things like paper cash, and then they started to request clothes, food, or even an apartment.
+“Shopping trolleys, nail clippers, wooden carts—I get zhizha requests for everything you can think of.
+In the past, people wanted simple things like paper cash, and then they started to request clothes, food, or even an apartment.
 Now, people ask for trendier things, such as computers or iPhones, but in the end, it’s all down-to-earth stuff related to our daily lives.”